N1ck-Benson/NetC-mvc-test/README.md

 2. I have spent most of my time doing the compulsory exercises (1-3), and put extra time into integration with React and validation.

 Within the React components, you will notice that an attempt has been made to optimistically render posted comments.
-For some reason these are not rendering, and I belive the issue is with the .NET controller.
+For some reason these are not rendering, and I believe the issue is with the .NET controller.
 I would be very keen to discuss this and improve my understanding.

 # NetConstruct Developer Assessment